 In order to save your changes, click OK.
-(The settings will be saved when closing the Editor and are loaded again at the next start.)
+(The settings will be saved when closing the EEditor and are loaded again at the next start.)

 There are two options for selecting the method of underlining:

 The option „Underline in a separate tier of category […]“ underlines a selected passage in an annotation tier below the respective tier.
 This corresponds to the method recommended in the HIAT handbook for the marking of special intonations.